 Embracing pain: It requires signing up for more discomfort, which runs counter to our instinct for ease.
 After the initial excitement of progress, plateaus feel stagnant and effortful, tempting us to quit before the breakthrough.

 Micro vs. macro: Frustration tolerance plays out in tiny, daily decisions.
 Yet, the cumulative effects are far reaching.
-Positive effects of avoiding frustration are immediate.
-Negative effects only show up over time.
+Meanwhile, positive effects of avoiding frustration are immediate while negative effects only show up over time.

 Modernity conspires to reduce our tolerance